gamepopper/texpack/README.md

 There's a Photoshop script port of this tool written in JavaScript.
 Credits go to Rhody Lugo for that.
 See here: https://github.com/rraallvv/Layer2SpriteSheet

+This version is for those who wish to build and/or update it using Microsoft Visual Studio.

 **Usage:**

 ```